esponges/blog/native-vs-web.md

 1. `AsyncStorage` is deprecated and will be removed in future releases.
 However there are great reliable alternatives such as `@react-native-async-storage/async-storage`.
 2. There are solutions for secure storage like `react-native-keychain`, however we should do further research to find the best solution.

+### APIs

+Web APIs and Native APIs are fundamentally different, primarily because they are designed for different platforms and have different capabilities and limitations.
+Therefore expect a completely different implementation for each platform.

 ## Navigation
 Navigation differs a lot between platforms are similar in some ways.
 For example, both platforms use a stack navigation to navigate between screens.
 However, the implementation is different.
 And if you are using nextjs, the implementation is completely different, since nextjs uses a file-based routing system and React Native uses a component-based routing system.